|

-Actaea rubra Actaea rubra (Aiton) Willd.
+Actaea rubra (Aiton) Willd.
+Red baneberry, red cohosh, snakeberry, cohosh

 Red baneberry is called baneberry because of its poisonous nature.
 It is a North American native.
-Identification: Red baneberry is 12-36" (30-91 cm) high.
-Flowerheads (racemes) of small white flowers ¼" (6.3 mm) across have a roselike odor.
-Berries are oval when green, becoming rounder and bright or dark red when ripe.
-On all of the baneberries, leaves often occur in groups of three, on thin stems, and are saw-toothed.
-Some variants are compared below: |
+Plants: Red baneberry is 12-36" (30-91 cm) high.
+Leaves: On all of the baneberries, leaves often occur in groups of three, on thin stems, and are saw-toothed.
+Individual leaves are somewhat divided into three sections.
+Flowers: Flowerheads are roughly spherical (racemes) of small white flowers ¼" (6.3 mm) across, with a roselike odor.
+Flowerheads appear soft and feathery.
+Fruits: Berries are oval when green, becoming rounder and bright or dark red when ripe.
+Edibility: Some variants are compared below: |

-5/22/2010 · Garden in the Woods, Framingham, MA |
+5/22/2010 · Garden in the Woods, Framingham, Massachusetts 9/10/2014 · Acton Arboretum, Acton, Massachusetts |

 ||||||||||||||||||||||||||||